RiKaCC/Fly/README.md

 `scrapy genspider mydomain mydomain.com`

-mydomain is your spider name, mydomain.com is your spider's first url
+mydomain is your spider name, mydomain.com is your spider's first ur

-## just a test
+al